Introduction & USA

 Links: BBC Profile of United Kingdom, NYT articles re: United Kingdom, Washington Post Profile re: Great Britain, Factbook on United Kingdom.
 UK Government, Parliament Home Page, 10 Downing Street, British Politics Page, British Politics Group, Economist Country Briefing: Britain; English Bill of Rights; Labour Party; Conservative Party; Liberal Democratic Party; History of the UK Parliament

-Chapter Sixteen: Nigeria: Key Terms; Major Events and Turning Points
+Chapter Fifteen: Nigeria: Key Terms; Major Events and Turning Points

-Summary Notes: Nigeria and Leaders of Modern Nigeria Timeline
+Summary Notes: Nigeria; Leaders of Modern Nigeria Timeline; BBC Timeline of Nigeria;

 Overview: Nigeria: The Commanding Heights